 The Motor stopped signal is activated when the current is below the "No load current" limit for longer than 10 ms. When the current increases from this status to above the "Start detect current" setting, a start of the motor is detected and the Motor starting signal is activated.
 If the current stays below the "Max locked rotor current" setting, the start-up situation continues.
 When the current decreases below the "Maximum overload current" setting, the start situation is considered to be over and the motor running, resulting in the activation of the Motor running signal.
 When the measured current is between the "No load current" and the "Motor nominal current" (including the service factor and the ambient temperature factor), the load is considered to be normal, activating the Load Normal signal.
 If the current then starts rising, and exceeds the "Motor nominal current" setting but does not exceed the "Maximum overload current" setting, the Overloading signal is activated.
 If the current does exceed the "Maximum overload current" setting, the Motor stalled signal is activated.
-If the current exceeds the "Max locked rotor current" setting, the Motor stalled signal is activated.
-When the measured current decreases below the "No load current" setting, the High overcurrent signal is activated.
-When the measured current decreases below the "No load current" setting or Motor stalled signal is activated again.
+When the measured current decreases below the "No load current" setting, the Motor stopped signal is activated again.
 The Missing phase signal is activated only if one of the phases is lost during Motor starting or Motor running and the measured current in that phase is reduced below the "No load current" setting.